pleabargain/EnglishHelpsYourCareer/grammar conjunctive adverbs.md

 - She's going to do what she wants anyway.
 ## however
 ## nevertheless
-- We don't like them nevertheless we will continue working with them.
+- We don't like them, nevertheless we will continue working with them.
+- Her attitude was terrible, nevertheless management kept her on.
+- The weather was beautiful, nevertheless we had to stay in the office and finish our work.
+- I was very tired but nevertheless I kept working.
+- I don't like onions, nevertheless I ate my grandmother's onion soup.
+- My manager canceled my vacation, nevertheless I will call in sick.
 ## then
 ## besides
 ## incidentally